bridgesense/dotfiles/README.md

 plugins to assist with this, the problem persists.
 For newer hardware, I'd encourage you to use the Ubuntu Mate distribution.

+However, if you're running on older hardware using something like Libreboot, I would suggest you use Trisquel.
+The newer version of Ubuntu is not stable on this hardware.
+I'll be curious how this is handled during the development of Trisquel 11.

 NOTE: This configuration script requires at least 32gb or more assigned to the root partition.
 The graphical installation of Trisquel only assigns 20gb or 5% of available disk space.
 You may want to use the text installation